Flaw in system

-I'm not sure that ripples are what's needed, as much as oil on troubled waters.
+A. I'm not sure that ripples are what's needed, as much as oil on troubled waters.
 I can understand why you would rather make your own KiwiSaver contributions directly.

 But I suspect most employees prefer to have their contributions taken out of their pay.
 And giving employees a choice would probably create an administrative nightmare.

 So, assuming we're stuck with the system we have, what can be done for you and others in similar situations?

 Firstly, let's look at how the system is supposed to work.
 "The employer has a legislative responsibility to make employee deductions from a member's salary or wages, and to make compulsory employer contributions at 2 per cent of their gross salary or wage," says Inland Revenue.

 "Both employee and employer contributions must be accounted for on the employer's monthly schedule (EMS) and paid with their PAYE."

 Broadly, there are two points at which this system can break down: